aehrc/onto-atomio-cloak/README.md

 :warning: You will need to configure the values in the .env file.

+You should start by running docker compose up, as you will need to access ontocloakdemo to be able to get some of the values for the .env file.

 The values that you will need to update here are ONTOSERVER_SECURITY_SECRET, ONTOSERVER_CLIENT_SECRET, ATOMIO_CLIENT_SECRET.

 ONTOSERVER_SECURITY_SECRET can be found on keycloak by following realm settings -> keys -> rs 256 -> public key.